sbroenne/plugin.video.nhkworldtv/readme.md

 You can install the current Matrix version of the plugin by installing the [NHK World TV Development Repository ZIP file](https://github.com/sbroenne/kodirepo/tree/master/repository.sbroenne/repository.sbroenne-0.0.13.zip).
 The plug-in will **auto-update** itself regularly from this repo.

 ### 1.3.2.
-Kodi 18 / Leia (previous Kodi version)
+Legacy Kodi 18 / Leia (previous Kodi version)

-You can also download the **Leia** version from a [Github release](https://github.com/sbroenne/plugin.video.nhkworldtv/releases/download/v1.0.4/plugin.video.nhkworldtv-1.0.4.zip) but you need to install this as ZIP file and it will **not auto-update**!
+There is a version of this plug-in that still supports Kodi 18/Leia.
+However, I no longer actively maintain it so over time it will stop working.
+You can download this version from a [Github release](https://github.com/sbroenne/plugin.video.nhkworldtv/releases/download/v1.0.4/plugin.video.nhkworldtv-1.0.4.zip).

 ## 1.4.
 Video Quality